JNOSQL/jnosql-book/en/part4/chapter4_2_2.md

 ## Column Family Repository

 This repository has the duty to be a bridge between the entity model and Diana to a column family.
-It has two classes `ColumnRepository` and `ColumnRepositoryAsync` to synchronous and asynchronous works.
+It has two classes `ColumnRepository` and `ColumnRepositoryAsync`, one for the synchronous and the other for the asynchronous work.

 #### ColumnRepository

-The `ColumnRepository` is the column repository to synchronous tasks.
+The `ColumnRepository` is the column repository for the synchronous tasks.
 It has three components:

 * **ColumnEntityConverter**: That converts an entity to communication API, e.g., The Person to ColumnFamilyEntity.